dankelley/dankelley.github.io/_posts/2014-01-23-how-this-blog-was-made.md

 ## Some snags and how to deal with them:

 Any errors on the github server can yield blank pages, and the time delay of a minute or so makes it important to get things right locally before uploading.
-The solution is simple: run a local jekyll server with the unix command {% highlight bash %}jekyll serve --watch{% endhighlight %} (the last word means that it should automatically regenerate files if it sees that any sourcefile has changed).
+The solution is simple: run a local jekyll server with the unix command

+{% highlight bash %}
+jekyll serve --watch
+{% endhighlight %}

+If there are errors, try stopping the server and running
+{% highlight bash %}
+jekyll build --trace
+{% endhighlight %}

 Once things work well locally, do
 {% highlight bash %}
 make
 git add .